frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section3-exercise3.md

 # 1A: Onshape Fundamentals - Section 3
 ## Exercise 3: Bolts + Nuts

-Let's set up for the next exercise, this exercise is pretty short.
+This is a quick setup for the next activity.

 ---